Megan Neumann is heading into her sophomore year at Embry-Riddle with an eye-opening experience of extensive research conducted over the summer.

 Ann Marie Petrone

-As the first female Chief Pilot for the Daytona Beach Student Eagles Flight Team, Aeronautical Science major Ann Marie Petrone is breaking down barriers 12,000 feet in…
+As the first female Chief Pilot for the Daytona Beach Student Eagles Flight Team, Aeronautical Science major Ann Marie Petrone is breaking barriers at 12,000 feet.

 As an undergrad at Embry-Riddle, engineering student Marcos Dominguez is already making an impact on the aerospace industry at SpaceX.